liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

       This will fully remove the Maven deployment plan and artifact for the JOnAS default application, as well as the administration console from loading on the root context.

-Now JOnAS is prepared for configuring Liferay to run on the server as its root application, we turn to tuning the settings for Liferay.
+Now that JOnAS is prepared for configuring Liferay to run on the server as its root application, you can begin tuning the settings for Liferay.
 By default, JOnAS has its own deployment of Hypersonic that it uses internally.
-We need to disable this internal use of HSQL, as well as other JOnAS services, to not conflict with Liferay's.
+This internal use of HSQL must be disabled, along with other JOnAS services, so they won't conflict with Liferay's.

 To turn of HSQL and other JOnAS-level services:

 1. Open the file `jonas.properties` in the directory `$JONAS_BASE/conf`.

 2. Find the configuration section for the JOnAS database manager, starting around line 340:

             #
             ###################### JOnAS DBM Database service configuration